mimoduo/mimogear/docs/sass/mimo.md

   &:after {
     content: attr(title);
   }
 }
 ```

 ## Mimo Theme

-The mimo-theme styles the main index page that is shown by default. _This theme is safe to delete_ during production.
+The theme styles the main index page that is shown by default. _This theme is safe to delete_ during production and can be disabled by setting $keepMimoTheme to false in /src/sass/configuration.